It takes about 30 minutes of driving to charge a car battery while driving completely, provided the battery was almost charged before starting.

 The voltage regulator ensures the alternator charges the battery with between 13.5 and 14.5 Volts.
 In some situations, the charging voltage can go much higher.
 That’s why a battery tester (which you should use fairly regularly) displays these readings when the engine’s running.

-Almost all the electricity produced by the alternator goes straight to the battery as DC.
+Almost all the electricity generated by the alternator goes straight to the battery as DC.
 Here, it charges the cells.
-The battery will instantly require most of this power to run the electrical components within the car.
+The battery will immediately require most of this power to run the electrical components within the car.
 Switch as many of these off as possible.

 Still, over time, the battery will become fully charged again while driving.